mrstepanovic/pronto/README.md

 # pronto analysis directory
 --
-MODIFIED
+* This is the first bullet of a list.
-* This is the first bullet of a list!
+* This is the second bullet of a list.